bjornvester/xjc-gradle-plugin/README.md

 org.gradle.jvmargs=-Dfile.encoding=UTF-8
 ```

-### Generating an episode file
+### Generating episode files
-XJC can generate an episode file, which is basically an extended bindings file that specifies how the the schema types are associated with the generated Java classes.
+XJC can generate an episode file, which is basically an extended binding file that specifies how the the schema types are associated with the generated Java classes.

 You can enable the generation using the generateEpisode property like this:

 ```